The following Entry Categories are available as a printable PDF.

 The following Rules and Conditions are available as a printable PDF.

 - The Festival caters for all abilities.
 Those who derive their main source of income from performance may not enter competitively but may enter non-competitively.
-Those who receive a small reward or fee for performance or teach may participate competitively.
+Those who receive a small reward or fee for performance or teaching may participate competitively.

 - The performer's category (novice, intermediate, advanced) should be based on their professional teachers assessment.
 If an applicant does not have a regular teacher and would wish to enter and unsure of their their level, please contact the festival organiser for assistance.